thefish/words-to-number-converter/README.md

 Originally was used to minimize postal addresses written in English.

-Please use [issues](https://github.com/thefish/words-to-number-converter/issues), if it does not work in your case
+Please use [issues](https://github.com/thefish/words-to-number-converter/issues), if it does not work in your case.